 In the spring semester, in anticipation of Commencement, class marshals are selected.
 Two marshals, a man and a woman, are chosen from each of the freshman, sophomore, and the junior cohorts.
 One additional junior marshal is selected as the chief marshal.
 Marshals are the students who have earned the highest grade point averages in their cohorts.
+In the event of a tie, the student with the highest number of earned hours will be selected.
 The junior with the highest grade point average is the chief marshal.
 Grade point averages are determined at the end of the fall semester and are based upon all college hours attempted at all colleges attended.
 To qualify for the marshal position, a student must be enrolled as a full-time student, both in the fall and spring semesters.
 To qualify as chief marshal, a student must have completed at least 45 semester hours at the College.
 To qualify as a junior or sophomore marshal, a student must have completed at least 30 semester hours at the College.
 Marshals lead the graduating seniors, the faculty, the administration, and other distinguished guests at Commencement.
 They also serve at other formal ceremonies during the college year.